Investment Property Mortgage Rates | September 2025

 A real estate agent in your area could help you find rental properties to buy.
 You could also find properties on Realtors’ sites online or by driving around your region in search of real estate signs.

-Perhaps the easiest way to obtain a rental is to buy a primary residence, live in it for at least a year, and then convert it into a rental.
+The easiest way to obtain a rental is to buy a primary residence, live in it for at least a year, and then convert it into a rental.
 You move out, rent the home, and then rent or buy a separate residence.
-You keep your lower interest rate since you originally acquired it as an owner-occupied residence.
-It’s much easier to cash flow a property with this method.
+You keep your lower interest rate since you initially acquired it as an owner-occupied residence.
+It’s much easier to manage a property’s cash flow using this method.

 Whether or not you make money on a rental property depends on many factors specific to your financial situation and the investment property itself.
 Keep in mind that the promises of big returns can be deceptive once you tally up closing costs, origination fees, property taxes, title and homeowners insurance, real estate agent commissions, initial renovation costs, and ongoing maintenance.